CodeMachine0121/GSI-Protocol/docs/QUICKSTART.md

 /sdd-spec I need a simple todo list where users can add, complete, and delete tasks
 ```

-Happy coding with SDD! 🚀
+Happy coding with GSI-Protocol! 🚀